-$$\widehat{w}t^ = \left[\frac{\alpha(\eta-1)}{\eta-\alpha}\right]\widehat{K}t^ + \left[\frac{\eta\gamma}{\eta-\alpha} - 1\right]\widehat{L}t^ + \left[\frac{(1-a)\eta}{\eta-\alpha}\right]\widehat{T}t + \left[\frac{\eta}{\eta-\alpha}\right]\widehat{Z}t^,\tag{33}$$ where in our parameterization $\eta - \alpha > 0$, $\frac{\eta \gamma}{\eta - \alpha} - 1 > 0$, and $\hat{Z}t = \hat{Z}t^ = 0$ under autonomous beliefs.
-With decreasing marginal costs, the source of indeterminacy arises from an upwardsloping aggregate labor demand schedule, which is steeper than the horizontal aggregate labor supply schedule (arising from an infinite elasticity of labor supply parameterization).
-A positive revision to the terms of trade forecast, results in a depreciation (increase) in the terms of trade \hat{T}t .
-From equation (32) the upward-sloping Home aggregate labor demand schedule shifts down, increasing Home employment, which raises Home output and consumption.
-Consequently, beliefinduced fluctuations counterfactually generate a positive correlation between the terms of trade and output.
+To understand the poor performance of the indeterminacy model under autonomous beliefs, consider a positive revision to the terms of trade forecast, which results in a depreciation (increase) of the terms of trade \hat{T}t .
+The impulse response functions are depicted in Figure 2 and the underlying transmission mechanism is illustrated in Figure 1.
+After a terms of trade depreciation, the upward-sloping Home aggregate labor demand schedule shifts down (Equation 31 and Figure 1) increasing Home employment, which raises Home output and consumption.
+Consequently, belief-induced fluctuations counterfactually generate a positive correlation between the terms of trade and output.
 As the demand for imports increases in the Home country due to higher consumption, real net exports decrease.
-For the Foreign country, from equation (33) the Foreign aggregate labor demand schedule shifts up, and as a result, Foreign employment decreases, reducing Foreign output and consumption.
+For the Foreign country, the Foreign aggregate labor demand schedule shifts up in Figure 1, and as a result, Foreign employment decreases, reducing Foreign output and consumption.
 This explains the perfect negative cross-country correlations generated under autonomous beliefs.
-Furthermore, while the data suggests that relative consumption increases in response to an appreciation of international relative prices, self-fulfilling expectations induce a counterfactual positive correlation between relative consumption and the terms of trade.
+Furthermore, while the data suggests that cross-country consumption increases in response to an appreciation of international relative prices, self-fulfilling expectations induce a counterfactual positive correlation between relative consumption and the terms of trade.
 Overall, the indeterminacy model under autonomous beliefs cannot replicate the observed behavior for international relative prices and quantities nor solve the Backus-Smith puzzle.